-Before 31st December £29,500 per car.
-After 1st January £31,000 per car. £91 mandatory sustainability fee per car - please see Appendix 12 b) Full season Competitors in the British GT GT4 Championship
+Before 31st December £31,000 per car.
+After 1st January £32,600 per car. £91 mandatory sustainability fee per car - please see Appendix 12 b) Full season Competitors in the British GT GT4 Championship

-This season entry fee includes mandatory entry in all the Competitions in the British GT GT3 Championship
+This season entry fee includes mandatory entry in all the Competitions in the British GT GT3 Championship, including Media Day

 Applications to compete in the British GT Championship must be submitted to the Promoter, on the entry form available on the Championship website.
-The Official opening date for entry into the Championship is December 1st 2023.
-The entry form must be submitted with the 2024 confirmed Driver line ups and payment made by the deadline defined by the promoters .
+The Official opening date for entry into the Championship is December 2^{nd} 2024.
+The entry form must be submitted with the 2025 confirmed Driver line ups and payment made by the deadline defined by the promoters .
 The entry fee is set as:

-Before 31st December £27,300 per car.
-After 1st January £29,000 per car.

-£91 mandatory sustainability fee per car - please see Appendix 12 c) Race-by-Race entries are set as follows, per car per Competition:
+Before 31st December £28,700 per car.
+After 1st January £30,500 per car. £91 mandatory sustainability fee per car - please see Appendix 12 c) GT4 Endurance Cup entries are set as follows, per car for the four entries:

-This season entry fee includes mandatory entry in all the Competitions in the British GT GT4 Championship
+This season entry fee includes mandatory entry in all the Competitions in the British GT GT4 Championship, including Media Day